williampayne23/notes/Physics/B1/Flows Fluctuations and Complexity.md

 <img src="./Figs/Bifurcation3.jpg" style='display: block;margin-left: auto;margin-right: auto;' width="90%"/>

-This isn't very physical as $\dot{x}$ tends to infinity at large x which is some big bangish infinite energy bullshit.
+This isn't very physical as $\dot{x}$ tends to infinity at large x which is some big bang-ish infinite energy bullshit.
 We can fix it with an extra term and get some hysteresis as we vary $r$.

 $$
 \dot{x} = rx + x^3 - x^5